NavigationContentFooter

 2. Create the file ~/.aws/config by running the following command:

-3. Open ~/.aws/config in a text editor and edit it as follows:
+4. Open the ~/.aws/config file in a code editor and edit it as follows:

 [default]